jumvv/glory_repo/README.md

 # glory_repo README
+My name is Youngkwang Jeon, and I am an aspiring education researcher, currently working at the World Bank Development Impact Evaluation (DIME) in Tanzania.
 This is a document summarizing the codes used in various development projects I have participated in.

 1. Embedded Ethics

 2. Shule Bora Project